DonitaCipcon/DoniActivity1/README.md

-"This is doni, and this is my first jenkin activity."
+"Hi this is doni, and this is my jenkins activity."